Joe Scarborough: Resignation

 In May 2001, five months into his fourth term in Congress, Scarborough stated his intention to resign to spend more time with his children.
 Of his resignation, Scarborough said, "The realization has come home to me that they're at a critical stage of their lives and I would rather be judged at the end of my life as a father than as a congressman."
 A special election was held in October 2001 to replace Scarborough.
 Since then, Scarborough has contemplated returning to politics several times.
 In 2017, Scarborough left the Republican Party to become an independent.

 Media career

 In 1999, while still serving in Congress, Scarborough founded the free weekly Pensacola-area newspaper The Florida Sun.
 The paper merged in 2001 and is now known as the Independent News.

 After leaving Congress, Scarborough worked as an environmental lawyer in Florida.

-He was appointed to the President's Council on the 21st Century Workforce in 2002.
+Scarborough Country

-In April 2003, he embarked upon a television career with the launch of Scarborough Country on MSNBC.
-In May 2007, he began hosting Morning Joe.
+In April 2003, Scarborough Country debuted as a nightly primetime show on MSNBC.

+In 2005 the program covered politics and popular culture.
+Scarborough broadcast the show from Biloxi, MS, during the immediate aftermath of Hurricane Katrina.
+After three days of reporting on the scenes, Scarborough called the situation in the Gulf Coast region "nothing short of a national disgrace".
+The Times-Picayune wrote that Scarborough’s experiences “put him on the shortlist of network anchors and correspondents for whom Gulf Coast assignments during and immediately after Katrina proved life-changing.”
+Because of Scarborough's criticism of President Bush, the San Francisco Chronicle said his Katrina coverage had "become essential viewing."
+Presidential historian Douglas Brinkley wrote in his book on Katrina, The Great Deluge, that “Joe Scarborough was keenly attuned to the devastation along the Gulf Coast...and his diagnosis of the failures was right on the mark."